1981 protests in Kosovo: Background

 The University of Pristina was the starting point of the 1981 Kosovo student protests.
-Kosovo's cultural isolation within Yugoslavia and its endemic poverty resulted in the province having the highest ratio of both students and illiterates in Yugoslavia.
-A university education was no guarantee of a successful future; instead of training students for technical careers, the university specialized in liberal arts, in particular in Albanology, which could hardly secure work except in bureaucracy or local cultural institutions, especially outside of Kosovo.
+Kosovo's cultural isolation within Yugoslavia and its endemic underdevelopment, compared to the rest of the country, resulted in the province having the highest ratio of both students and illiterates in Yugoslavia.
+A university education was not deemed a guarantee of future employment; instead of training students for technical careers, the university specialized in liberal arts, in particular in Albanology, which could hardly secure work except in bureaucracy or local cultural institutions, especially outside of Kosovo.
 This created a large pool of unemployed but highly educated, and resentful, Albanians – prime recruits for nationalist sentiment.
 Demonstrations were organized by several professors and students: Besim Baraliu, Fehmi Lladrovc.

 In addition, the Serb and Montenegrin population of Kosovo increasingly resented the economic and social burden incurred by the university's student population.
 By 1981, the University of Pristina had 20,000 students – one in ten of the city's total population.